Gaussian fluctuations from the 2D KPZ equation: Sketch of the proof

-The basic ideas behind both approaches are similar, and the key is to modify the partition function so that $\log Z(\tfrac{t}{\eps^2},\tfrac{x}{\eps})$ can be ``linearized'' in some sense.
+The basic ideas behind our approach and the one in \cite{CRS18} are similar, and the key is to modify the partition function so that $\log Z(\tfrac{t}{\eps^2},\tfrac{x}{\eps})$ can be ``linearized'' in some sense.
 As we will prove later, $I_{3,\eps}$ is the main contribution to the random fluctuations, which essentially corresponds to the partition function of a directed polymer $\{B_s\}_{s\geq0}$ that interacts only with the random environment $\dot{W}(s,\cdot)$ in $s\geq K_\eps$.
 The initial layer in $s< K_\eps$ only determines the starting point $B_{K_\eps}$ for this interaction.
-By our choice of $K_\eps=o(\eps^{-2})$, it is easy to show that in the weak disorder regime ($\beta$ small), $\eps B_{K_\eps} \to0$ as $\eps\to0$ under the polymer measure, indicating that the initial layer plays no role in the limit.
+By our choice of $K_\eps=o(\eps^{-2})$, it is easy to show that in the weak disorder regime ($\beta$ small), the polymer behaves like the Brownian motion so $\eps B_{K_\eps} \to0$ as $\eps\to0$, which indicates that the initial layer plays no role in the limit.
 Given this heuristics, if we ignore the factor $Z(K_\eps,x/\eps)^{-1}$ in \eqref{e.defI3new}, then $I_{3,\eps}$ becomes

 The last expression precisely describes the fluctuation of the partition function that only involves the environment in $s\geq K_\eps$.
 A similar heuristics was given in \cite[Section 2.1]{CRS18}, and the $Z^{B\geq}_{N,\beta_N}(x)-1$ defined in \cite[Equation (2.11)]{CRS18} corresponds to the above expression.
 The Clark-Ocone formula seems to be particularly handy for this ``linearization''.
-It is worth mentioning that a naive Taylor expansion does not necessarily work for $\mathfrak{f}(Z(\tfrac{t}{\eps^2},\tfrac{x}{\eps}))$ with arbitrary smooth $\mathfrak{f}$, as shown in \cite[Theorem 1.2]{dunlap2018kpz}.
+We also note a naive Taylor expansion does not necessarily work for $\mathfrak{f}(Z(\tfrac{t}{\eps^2},\tfrac{x}{\eps}))$ with arbitrary smooth $\mathfrak{f}$, as shown in \cite[Theorem 1.2]{dunlap2018kpz}.